go-coldbrew/interceptors/README.md

 ### UseColdBrewClientInterceptors allows enabling/disabling coldbrew client interceptors

-when set to true\, the coldbrew client interceptors will not used
+when set to false\, the coldbrew client interceptors will not be used

 ## func [UseColdBrewServerInterceptors](<https://github.com/go-coldbrew/interceptors/blob/main/interceptors.go#L73>)